When Journalism Met Totalitarianism: Lessons From Prewar Paris

 Read more expert-driven national security insights, perspective and analysis in The Cipher Brief because National Security is Everyone’s Business

-The Typewriter and the Guillotine: An American Journalist, a German Serial Killer, and Paris on the earns an impressive 3 out of 4 trench coats
+The Typewriter and the Guillotine earns an impressive 3 out of 4 trench coats